 William Yendle Yeo was born at Parracombe in 1862, a great grandson of Henry Yeo and Elizabeth Blackmore.
-He emigrated to Canada from Liverpool in 1883 on the SS City of Paris, and married Jessie Louise Baker in Windsor, Ontario the same year – did they meet during the sea crossing?
-Jessie had been born in Plymouth in 1865.
+He emigrated to Canada from Liverpool in 1883 on the SS City of Paris, and married Jessie Louise Baker in Windsor, Ontario the same year.

 William and Jessie had two daughters in Windsor before moving across the border to Detroit: